This article is primarily about preparing soil before planting trees (ornamental or fruiting), hedging, roses, and other shrubs.

 Is Soil Preparation Always Necessary?

-It is sufficient to kill the weeds with herbicide, and plant the hedging using the slit planting method demonstrated in our Country Hedge Planting Film.
+For planting large scale rural hedges & forestry, it is normal practice to kill the weeds with herbicide, then plant the hedging using the slit planting method demonstrated in our Country Hedge Planting Film.

 But I was Told that Digging in Organic Matter was Essential!